-Minden: an iconic victory for the “Minden” Regiments who advanced to battle with white roses in their hats, plucked from the hedgerows, and repelled the attacks of French cavalry.
+Minden: an iconic victory on 1st August 1759 for the British “Minden” Regiments who advanced to battle with white roses in their hats, plucked from the hedgerows and repelled the attacks of French cavalry

 War: Seven Years War